 It is also fabulous piped on chocolate sour cream cookies.
 I used an open star tip to pipe on big rosettes and Russian piping tips to do smaller flowers.

 This frosting really is super versatile.
-There is almost to application it can’t be used for!
+There is almost no application it can’t be used for!

 - 1/2 cup butter, softened

-- 1.5 Tablespoons flavoring extract (I used a mix of almond and
+- 1 1/2 Tablespoons flavoring extract (I used a mix of almond and vanilla extracts)

 - 5 Tablespoons milk (give or take)